 You need to invest a good chunk of time collecting, clarifying, and organizing your tasks.
 Although it is extremely easy afterwards, it does require a little effort initially.

 Secondly, it is a complex system.
 Don’t expect to learn it from a five-minute tutorial online.
 You will have to invest in time and effort to learn the system to benefit from it fully.
 To some people, it looks more trouble than its worth.

 But believe me, every good thing is hard to get.
 Invest a little time for a lifetime of productivity.

 GTD helps you make the best use of your time, but it is not a daily planner.
 If you have trouble setting goals for yourself or want a system that schedules your entire day, GTD is not for you.

 3. Not for the Type B

-The comprehensive planning and rigid structure of GTD make it favorable to people who prefer structures, analytics, and organization.
+The comprehensive planning and rigid structure of GTD make it favourable to people who prefer structures, analytics, and organization.
 On the other hand, people who find spontaneity to be productive will not find value in GTD.

 Getting Things Done is a world-famous personal productivity method that works miracles, but not for everyone.
 For people who think that organization and structure can help them make better use of their time, GTD is the best option there is.
-Its comprehensive structure and organization make it one of the most reliable productivity methods.
+Its comprehensive structure and organization make it one of the most reliable production methods.

 I have found that I can get more done as I follow the simple and clear structure of the GTD.
 However, people who don’t like being constricted with schedules may not find it useful.